 Philip Petrescu

-Philip is the CEO and Co-Founder of Caphyon, managing the team that has built Advanced Web Ranking since 2002.
-You can follow Philip on Twitter.
+Philip is the CEO and Co-Founder of Caphyon, managing the team that is building Advanced Web Ranking since 2003.

 stay in the loop